Skip to content

 Auto-linking by email

-By default, if a user registers with user@example.com via email/password, then later logs in with Google using the same email, the accounts are linked automatically.
+By default, if a user registers with user@example.com via email/password, then later logs in with Google using the same verified email, the accounts are linked automatically.
 Disable this with:

 OAUTH_AUTO_LINK_BY_EMAIL=False,